Prescription Drug Benefit

 Mail-Order Prescriptions

 Get convenient and cost-effective access to prescription drugs through mail-order delivery.
 Learn more about how to set up home delivery, request refills of current prescriptions, and more through Optum Home Delivery on the Capital Rx website.
+If you prefer to use JHOP, call their service center directly to arrange mail-order delivery.

 Specialty Medications